konrad/Introduction_to_the_Unix_Shell_for_biologists/Unix_Shell_Handout.md

-% Introduction to the Unix shell for biologists
+% Introduction to the Unix shell
 % Konrad U. Förstner
 %